 What are we trying to do?

 Over £1 million has been secured to fund the first Centre of Excellence for Music and Dementia in the UK.
-The centre – hosted by Manchester Camerata – will support the running of 4 music cafes per week across each of Greater Manchester’s 10 boroughs.
+The centre – hosted by Manchester Camerata – is supporting the running of 4 music cafes per week across each of Greater Manchester’s 10 boroughs.

-The intention is to recruit and train over 300 ‘Music Champions’ who will run the Music Café sessions.
-The cafes will support over 1,000 people with dementia across Greater Manchester, helping them to express themselves through music.
+The team are recruiting and training over 300 ‘Music Champions’ who are in turn running the Music Café sessions.
+The cafes are aiming to support over 1,000 people with dementia across Greater Manchester, helping them to express themselves through music.

-ARC-GM will help to evaluate the 3-year programme of music cafes, identifying the impact of the cafes on the people who attend them, as well as assessing whether they reduce healthcare costs for the NHS.
+ARC-GM is supporting the evaluation of this 3-year programme of music cafes, identifying the impact of the cafes on the people who attend them, as well as assessing whether they reduce healthcare costs for the NHS.

 Why is this important?